PvPClt/project/fsb_en.md

 **VECHIRKO** (bitterly):

 — This 21st-century medicine is a pain in my ass.
 All these patented, tenth-generation miracle drugs.
 Take the old hag, for instance.
-I blast her retinas with infrasound — a professional job — and what does she do?
+I blast her retinas with the beam — a professional job — and what does she do?
 She just strolls into a pharmacy, buys some Italian drops with panthenol, and boom — problem solved!
 For her.
 For me?
 Months of calibration down the drain.
 It’s a joke.

 **SENKO**: